- ICH GCP

 Time Frame: At any point during the 7-month follow-up period

-Group difference in the proportion of children with ≥1 occurrence of hypercalciuria (urinary calcium: creatinine greater than 1.25mmol/mmol for children aged 1-2yrs (or greater than 1mmol/mmol for those aged 2-5yrs)
+Group difference in the number of participants with ≥1 occurrence of hypercalciuria (urinary calcium: creatinine greater than 1.25mmol/mmol for children aged 1-2yrs or greater than 1mmol/mmol for those aged 2-5yrs)

 At any point during the 7-month follow-up period